Skip to Main Content

 Information to include:

 [#] Chapter author Initial.
 Surname, "Title of chapter" in Name of book, Editor Initial.
-Surname, Ed.
-Place: Publisher, year, pp. #-#.
+Surname, Ed., City of publisher, US state if necessary, Country: Abbreviation of publisher, year, pp. xx-xxx.

 Reference list: